-The mainboard supports Socket-462 processor front-side bus speeds of 200MHz or 266MHz.
+The mainboard supports Socket-462 processor front-side bus speeds of 200MHz or 266MHz (KT133A chip only).

-This mainboard uses the VIA VT8363 chipset which provides a 4X AGP slot for highly graphics display, CPU Plug & Play through firmware.
-The mainboard has a built-in AC97 Codec, provides an AMR (Audio Modem Riser) slot to support Audio and Modem application, and has a built-in 10BaseT/100BaseTX Network Interface.
-In addition, the mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, an RJ-45 LAN port, a parallel port, and two serial ports.
+This mainboard uses the VIA VT8363 chipset which provides a 4X AGP slot for highly graphics display, CPU Plug & Play through firmware and Ultra DMA 33/66/100 (VT82C686B chip only) function.
+The mainboard has a built-in AC97 Codec, and provides an AMR (Audio Modem Riser) slot to support Audio and Modem application.
+In addition, the mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, and two serial ports.
 Two extra USB ports can be added using the Extended USB Module that connects to the mainboard.

-This mainboard has all the features you need to develop a powerful multimedia workstation that is network ready.
-The board is Micro ATX size and has power connectors for an ATX power supply.
+This mainboard has all the features you need to develop a powerful multimedia workstation.
+The board is ATX size and has power connectors for an ATX power supply.